roman-right/beanie-index-demo/articles/eng.md

 {% enddetails %}

 The endpoint receives the file in bytes format and provides it to the `PyKML` parser.
-It is extracting all the data, and I use it to create a list of `Place` objects.
-Then I insert all the created objects together using batch insert method `await Place.insert_many(places)`.
-It is a very efficient way to insert data when you have many objects.
+It extracts all the data, and I use it to create a list of `Place` objects.
+Then I insert all the created objects together using the batch insert method `await Place.insert_many(places)`.
+It is a very efficient way for inserting data when you have many objects.

-In this example, I'm using a map, which I found on the Google My Maps service.
+In this example, I'm using a map I found through the Google My Maps service.
 It is a nice map file with a collection of places in Belin.
+The file can be found [here](https://github.com/roman-right/beanie-index-demo/blob/main/beanie_index_demo/maps/Berlin%2C%20City%20Spy%20Map.kml), the map itself is [here](https://www.google.com/maps/d/u/0/viewer?ie=UTF8&oe=UTF8&msa=0&mid=1UjbD1lAF_fzITBuXAVQFqkgfeqs&ll=52.508127468651104%2C13.428522499999985&z=13)

 ## Text search

-The next goal after the map file uploading is to make it able to search places by the names and descriptions.
-For this I have to upgrade class `Place` a little:
+The next goal after uploading the map file is to make it able to search for places based on their names and descriptions.
+To do this I need to upgrade class `Place` a little:

 ```python
 class Place(Document):